A guide to SFF PCs (WIP)

 Introduction to SFF PCs

-In this section, we will explore different aspects of SFF PCs, including their components and software, with a focus on Linux and open-source solutions.
+In this section, we will explore different aspects of SFF PCs, including their components and software, with a focus on Linux and open-source solutions, Windows have often lower lifetime support and proprietary software.

 What is an SFF PC?